 This is business intelligence at a very simplistic level, looking at the data he has available and making a decision to better his business.
 The way we collect data today goes beyond simple observation and intuition.
 The days of big data are upon us and getting the most out of it can be challenging.

 So that’s where business intelligence software comes into play.
-You can analyze your data, pulling out the important decision making information in seconds.
+You can analyze your data, pulling out important decision-making information in seconds.
 We need to thank the big companies for getting it to the stage it is today.
-With millions of dollars of investment, especially in the early 90s they have now tailored business intelligence into comprehensive systems.
+With millions of dollars of investment, especially in the early 90s, they have now tailored business intelligence into comprehensive systems.

-Today large companies are using business intelligence to calculate the profitability of millions of customers daily, track their interaction with websites, identify hundreds if not thousands of transactions in real time, whilst giving employees a 360-degree view of every customer.
+Today large companies are using business intelligence to calculate the profitability of millions of customers daily, track their interaction with websites, and identify hundreds if not thousands of transactions in real-time, whilst giving employees a 360-degree view of every customer.

-So does business intelligence work as well for a SME?
+So does business intelligence work as well for an SME?

 I know I’ve rattled on about business intelligence in a larger company but what if you’re a Chihuahua and not a Great Dane?
 Can you still get your hands on some of that business weaponry?

 In a word, yes.
 There are now many business intelligence options out there for small and medium-sized business owners to implement.
-No longer do they cost millions of dollars and take an entire IT team to maintain; now they are simple and are low cost.
-Options have changed too as in the early 90s most business intelligence was in-house, however today you can use software online.
+No longer do they cost millions of dollars and take an entire IT team to maintain; now they are simple and low-cost.
+Options have changed too as in the early 90s most business intelligence was in-house, however, today you can use software online.

 Don’t fall into the trap of thinking it wouldn’t be suitable either because your employees are avid users of Excel.
 Don’t get me wrong, Excel is a fantastic program but it is not designed as a business intelligence tool.
 Excel falls over if you ask it to process large quantities of data and prodding it with a stick doesn’t help either (I know I’ve tried).
 Get the right tool for the job and you’ll get your desired results.